-The Superintendent's Compendium is a list of designations, closures, permit requirements, and other restrictions imposed under the discretionary authority of the park superintendent as provided for in Title 36 of the Code of Federal Regulations (CFR).
 In addition to the management zones, park managers would continue to use the Superintendent's Compendium to effect limitations or closures, as necessary, to protect resources and wilderness values.
+The Superintendent's Compendium is a list of designations, closures, request requirements, and other restrictions imposed under the discretionary authority of the park superintendent as provided for in Title 36 of the Code of Federal Regulations (CFR).